Raleigh AC Replacement

 Local Air Conditioning Installation in the Raleigh Area

 Is your air conditioner making weird noises, blowing warm air, or otherwise just doing a terrible job at keeping your home cool?
-The Raleigh AC replacement technicians at Blanton’s Air, Plumbing & Electric are on call to help diagnose the issue and recommend a solution.
+The Raleigh AC replacement service professionals at Blanton’s Air, Plumbing & Electric are on call to help diagnose the issue and recommend a solution.
 While we make every effort to repair air conditioners that can reasonably be fixed, we’ll also educate you on your options when a replacement is the more cost-effective solution.
-We install and maintain a variety of quality, energy-efficient air conditioning systems from some of the industry’s most reputable brands.
+We install and maintain a variety of quality, energy efficient air conditioning systems from some of the industry’s most reputable brands.
 We have been in business for nearly 70 years and are well known for our commitment to exceptional customer care and quality workmanship.

 Contact us today to request your appointment for AC replacement in Raleigh.
 We have extended service hours for emergency service!